 International and Canadian Child Rights Partnership (ICCRP):

-ICCRP has come together to answer the following question:
+ICCRP members have come together to answer the following question:

 How can children’s participation in international and Canadian child protection programs and policies be monitored?